Developing New Therapies

 Infrastructure for running clinical trials: Our program has expertise in all aspects of clinical trials, including approval from Health Canada, trial set-up, patient accrual and trial follow up.
 Our team includes dedicated trial monitors who are focused on quality assurance.
 Together, we ensure that trials are conducted in accordance with institutional and regulatory guidelines and professional standards of practice.

-Immune Monitoring: We have assembled a team of scientists with expertise in various state-of-the-art technologies for profiling the immune response of patients.
-This expertise comes together in the Immune Monitoring Team.
+Immune Monitoring: We have assembled a team of scientists with expertise in various state-of-the-art technologies for monitoring the immune response of patients.
+This expertise comes together in the Centre for Integrative Immune Analysis.

-Cell Production Team: This team has expertise in producing cells for infusion into patients, such as T cells and dendritic cells.
+Centre for Cell Manufacturing: This team has expertise in producing cells for infusion into patients, such as T cells and dendritic cells .
 They also have expertise in the regulatory issues related to producing clinical-grade cells.
 In addition to producing clinical-grade cells, this team also provides cells for various research projects aimed at developing novel immune therapies.

 New tool for detecting tumor-fighting T cells: Our group has developed a superior technology for detecting tumor-fighting T cells.
 The next steps will be to test this technology on patient samples, and share this technology with the world.